$L^1$ Estimation: On the Optimality of Linear Estimators: Introduction

 \subsection{Outline and Contributions}

 The paper outline and contributions are as follows.
 In Section~\ref{sec:Preliminary_Observations}, we start by making some preliminary observations about characterizing which prior distributions lead to linear conditional medians.
 In Section~\ref{sec:Gaussian_is_a solution}, Proposition~\ref{prop:Gausssian_is_a_solution}, we show that a Gaussian prior distribution does indeed yield a linear conditional median.
 Section~\ref{sec:Equivalent_Condition}, Proposition~\ref{prop:Equivalent_convolution_problem} provides an equivalent condition to linearity in terms of a convolution; and Section~\ref{sec:operator_persepective} discusses finding the nullspace of the corresponding linear operator.
 In Section~\ref{sec:Main_Results}, we present our main results and show that the Gaussian distribution is the only prior distribution that induces a linear conditional median.
-Finally, in Section~\ref{sec:Discussion} we conclude by discussing the Poisson noise case, exponential families, other $L^p$ losses, and possible multidimensional extensions.
+The proof of the main theorem uses a Fourier approach to solve the convolution equation, with care being needed to establish growth estimates so that the Fourier transform of the relevant measures can be made sense of using the machinery of tempered distributions.
+The non-negativity of the measure plays a key role in establishing these growth estimates, and without it there are indeed counterexamples.
+Finally, in Section~\ref{sec:Discussion} we conclude by discussing the Poisson noise case, other $L^p$ losses, exponential families, and possible multidimensional extensions.